oracle/odpi/doc/src/public_functions/dpiLob.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

-    **lob** -- a reference to the LOB from which the directory alias name and file name are to be retrieved.
+    **lob** [IN] -- a reference to the LOB from which the directory alias name and file name are to be retrieved.
 If the reference is NULL or invalid an error is returned.

-    **directoryAlias** -- a pointer to the name of the directory alias, as a byte string in the encoding used for CHAR data, which will be populated upon successful completion of this function.
+    **directoryAlias** [OUT] -- a pointer to the name of the directory alias, as a byte string in the encoding used for CHAR data, which will be populated upon successful completion of this function.
 The string returned will remain valid as long as a reference to the LOB is held.

-    **directoryAliasLength** -- a pointer to the length of the name of the directory alias, in bytes, which will be populated upon successful completion of this function.
+    **directoryAliasLength** [OUT] -- a pointer to the length of the name of the directory alias, in bytes, which will be populated upon successful completion of this function.

-    **fileName** -- a pointer to the name of the file, as a byte string in the encoding used for CHAR data, which will be populated upon successful completion of this function.
+    **fileName** [OUT] -- a pointer to the name of the file, as a byte string in the encoding used for CHAR data, which will be populated upon successful completion of this function.
 The string returned will remain valid as long as a reference to the LOB is held.

-    **fileNameLength** -- a pointer to the length of the name of the file, in bytes, which will be populated upon successful completion of this function.
+    **fileNameLength** [OUT] -- a pointer to the length of the name of the file, in bytes, which will be populated upon successful completion of this function.

 .. function:: int dpiLob_getFileExists(dpiLob \*lob, int \*exists)